DavidSchinazi/draft-schinazi-update-on-milestones/draft-schinazi-update-on-milestones.md

 While such small points do help motivate updating RFC 2418, it is unclear if much larger changes would be beneficial.

-# Conclusion

-Based on the above, the author currently believes that the best path forward would be to update RFC 2418 to both make milestones optional, and codify the availability of dateless milestones.
-Making such a change would require IETF consensus.

-# Security Considerations

-Readers of the datatracker REALLY SHOULD NOT make important decisions based solely on the status of working group milestones as those could be out of date.

-# IANA Considerations

-This document has no IANA actions.

---- back

 # Acknowledgments
 {:numbered="false"}

 Some of the contents of this document were inspired by a presentation given by Adam Roach at the WG Chairs’ Forum at IETF 103 in November 2018.
+The author would like to thank everyone who commented on the various email discussions about this topic.